Skip to Content

 hospital, you will be working to return to your presurgical level of activity.

-Your doctor will set goals for you to reach and will place restrictions on
+You might attend a cardiac rehab program to help you recover and get your strength back.
+Or your doctor will set goals for you to reach and will place restrictions on

-activities that would slow your recovery.
+strenuous activities that would slow your recovery.

 The pace of your physical recovery will depend significantly on your